How to Set Process Goals for Better Health

 By Marnie Kunz, NASM-certified trainer, USATF- RRCA-certified run coach

 If you want to set goals successfully, process goals are the key.
 Process goals focus on controllable circumstances that you put into place in the process of achieving a larger goal or milestone.
 For instance, a process goal for someone who wants to run a marathon may be to run five days a week for at least 30 minutes.
-The great thing about process goals is you can control them, and you will enjoy the whole experience more than if you just focus on the end result.
+The great thing about these types of goals is you can control them, and you will enjoy the whole experience more than if you just focus on your external achievements.
+As a running coach and personal trainer, I encourage a lot of my clients to set process goals to help them achieve long-term goals and while improving their fitness behaviors and habits.
+Smaller process goals also place less pressure on yourself, easing anxiety that often comes with larger goals.

 Related Post: Get Faster with Running Performance Goals